-The AD7891 is an 8-channel, 12-bit data acquisition system with a choice of either parallel or serial interface structure.
-The part contains an input multiplexer, an on-chip track/hold amplifier, a high speed 12-bit ADC, a 2.5 V reference, and a high speed interface.
-The part operates from a single 5 V supply and accepts a variety of analog input ranges across two models, the AD7891-1 ( $\pm$ 5 V and $\pm$ 10 V) and the AD7891-2 (0 V to +2.5 V, 0 V to +5 V, and $\pm$ 2.5 V).
+The AD7891 is an eight-channel 12-bit data acquisition system with a choice of either parallel or serial interface structure.
+The part contains an input multiplexer, an on-chip track/hold amplifier, a high speed 12-bit ADC, a 2.5 V reference and a high speed interface.
+The part operates from a single 5 V supply and accepts a variety of analog input ranges across two models, the AD7891-1 ( $\pm 5$ V and $\pm 10$ V) and the AD7891-2 (0 V to 2.5 V, 0 V to 5 V and $\pm 2.5$ V).

-The AD7891 provides the option of either a parallel or serial interface structure determined by the MODE pin.
-The part has standard control inputs and fast data access times for both the serial and parallel interfaces, ensuring easy interfacing to modern microprocessors, microcontrollers, and digital signal processors.
+The AD7891 provides the option of either a parallel interface or serial interface structure determined by the MODE pin.
+The part has standard control inputs and fast data access times for both the serial and parallel interfaces which ensures easy interfacing to modern microprocessors, microcontrollers and digital signal processors.

-In addition to the traditional dc accuracy specifications, such as linearity, full-scale and offset errors, the part is also specified for dynamic performance parameters, including harmonic distortion and signal-to-noise ratio.
+In addition to the traditional dc accuracy specifications such as linearity, full-scale and offset errors, the part is also specified for dynamic performance parameters including harmonic distortion and signal-to-noise ratio.

-Power dissipation in normal mode is 82 mW typical; in the standby mode, this is reduced to 75 $\mu$ W typ.
-The part is available in a 44-terminal MQFP and a 44-lead PLCC.
+Power dissipation in normal mode is 82 mW typical while in the standby mode this is reduced to 75 $\mu$ W typ.
+The part is available in a 44-terminal plastic quad flatpack (MQFP) and a 44-lead plastic leaded chip carrier (PLCC).